 About the Destination

-spotting whales out to sea or following the journey of the endangered turtles which lay eggs on the beaches each year November – March.
-On land, why not jump onto one of the many safari’s that leave from the town and head to the great plains of Africa to view wild elephants, lions and rhinos!
-Failing that, why not relax at the fully-furnished and beautiful volunteer house with your fellow staff and volunteers, take a dip in the pool or light up the traditional South African Braai (BBQ!) and enjoy a night under the stars, like you’ve never seen them before!
+spotting whales out at sea or following the journey of the endangered turtles which lay eggs on the beaches each year from November – March.
+On land, why not jump onto one of the many safaris that leave from the town and head to the great plains of Africa to view wild elephants, lions and rhinos!
+Failing that, why not relax at the fully-furnished and beautiful volunteer house with your fellow staff and volunteers, take a dip in the pool or light up the traditional South African braai (BBQ!) and enjoy a night under the stars, like you’ve never seen them before!
 Oh, but watch out for the hippos who make a daily visit into town every night!

 Work & Impacts

 Working at the remote rural clinics will give you a chance to learn about the healthcare system in South Africa and gain valuable work experience abroad as you support local nurses and doctors with triage (which includes taking patients’ blood pressure, temperature, weight and other measurements).
 Extremely under resourced and overcrowded, this frees up time for nursing staff to help in the procedure rooms.
 This program also provides a great way to get to know some of the local people through interacting with patients, making them feel comfortable and at ease and is extremely rewarding knowing you have had an important role in their recovery.